 Don't Forget the Pieces NOT in the Cloud

 Right now, the cloud is like what the wild west was 150 years ago.
 There are a ton of companies offering their own brand of cloud.
-So it's hard (if not impossible) to compare apples to apples.
+So it's hard (if not impossible) to compare apples to apples on your own.
 It's also immature to the extent that it's still a boutique sort of solution truly requiring an intimate knowledge and understanding of your specific business.

 Not everyone can go to the cloud and not everyone should.
-But, there are a ton of success stories when done right.
-And the only consistent component of every successful cloud migration is the involvement of a highly knowledgeable and experienced IT Service Provider (like FPA) to help guide the client successfully through the process.
+At the same time, not every piece of your technology can or should be in the cloud as well.
+But, there are a ton of success stories when it's done right.
+And the only consistent component of every successful cloud migration is the involvement of a highly knowledgeable and experienced IT professional (like FPA) to help guide the client successfully through the process.

 Are you contemplating a move to the cloud?
 Or are you in the cloud and everything's great or you're in the cloud and you're running into issues that you didn't foresee?
 Please share your thoughts in the comments section below or shoot me an email if you'd like to discuss this in more detail.